 This is an exciting time for behavior analysts.
 First of all, why are psychotherapy tools like acceptance and commitment training (ACT) taboo in the behavior analysis community?

 Applied behavior analysts (ABA) do not conduct psychotherapy.
 It’s one of many kinds of work that are not within our scope of practice.
 Broadly speaking, psychotherapy is talk therapy that aims at helping people flourish in the context of emotional problems.

-ABA is also interested in helping people flourish.
+ABA is interested in helping people flourish.
 But in contrast to talk therapy approaches, ABA scope of practice involves direct intervention upon socially significant behavior that can be observed, measured, and the analysis of which can be arranged – within clinical work – to rule out the possible influence of other variables.

 The procedures are described precisely enough that others will obtain the same, strong results that can be traced back to basic principles and are sustainable over time and in new environments.
 One important distinction is that ABA practitioners don’t target private behavior such as thinking, emotion, and remembering for intervention – whereas most psychotherapies do.

 But as you say, it’s an exciting time for behavior analysts because some are beginning to see the usefulness of strategies first developed in psychotherapy.
 For behavior analysts, first and foremost, the goal is to change overt behavior that is socially important.
 Nothing in that says we can’t address emotions, sensations, thoughts, and memories.
 But we don’t target these for change, so we don’t try to measure them.
 Instead, we might address them as part of the antecedent context in which behavior occurs.